lmansfieldPC/iOSAppDevelopment/Class_Notes10_UsingMultipleViewsBioApp.md

 ## Full Example Application
 Below is a full example application.
 Note, the application will not work without the images and custom colors.
-You can download them [here]().
+If you want, you can download them [here](https://drive.google.com/drive/folders/1rYx7aMDurM1Znzji62TmOjwjFrEFfGdV?usp=sharing).
 Otherwise, you can just look at this code as a guide.
 ```swift
 import SwiftUI